Hot Chocolate Activities For Speech Therapy and Teletherapy

 Here's a free hot chocolate online puzzle.
 You can modify the complexity (how many pieces there are) by selecting the button on the left with nine small squares.

-articles and Activities for Older Students
+Articles and Activities for Older Students with a Hot Chocolate Theme

 The Cacao Tree (ReadWorks) is an interesting article about how and where cacao trees grow in the world, plus how they have been used historically.